zulip/zulip/docs/production/troubleshooting.md

 zulip-workers:zulip-events-user-activity-interval               RUNNING   pid 2196, uptime 1:13:11
 zulip-workers:zulip-events-user-presence                        RUNNING   pid 2195, uptime 1:13:11
 ```

+If you see any services showing a status other than `RUNNING`, or you
+see an uptime under 5 seconds (which indicates it's crashing
+immediately after startup and repeatedly restarting), that service
+isn't running.
+If you don't see relevant logs in
+`/var/log/zulip/errors.log`, check the log file declared via
+`stdout_logfile` for that service's entry in
+`/etc/supervisor/conf.d/zulip.conf` for details.
+Logs only make it to
+`/var/log/zulip/errors.log` once a service has started fully.

 ### Restarting services with `supervisorctl restart all`